sderosiaux/every-single-day-i-tldr/README.md

 # 27-05-2018

+- https://cloudplatform.googleblog.com/2018/05/Kubernetes-best-practices-mapping-external-services.html Access to an external resource from k8s: service without selector + endpoint, or ExternalName service to act as cname
 - https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/ The Importance of Deep Work & The 30-Hour Method for Learning a New Skill

 # 26-05-2018